Skip to main content

 Does home insurance cover accidental damage?

-It could be particularly useful for people with kids, as they can be more prone to accidents that cause damage to a home and its belongings.
-However mishaps can happen no matter how careful we are, so if you have home and or contents insurance it could be worth considering upgrading your policy to include accidental damage.
+Mishaps can happen to anyone, no matter how careful we are, so if you have home and/or contents insurance, it could be worth considering upgrading your policy to include accidental damage.

 What does accidental damage insurance cover?